-This is one of CAHR's core areas of research.
-We focus on: the rights of human rights defenders; the risks they face; their security management practices; their wellbeing; and the evolving international protection regime for their security and rights.
+The situation of human rights defenders at risk is one of CAHR's core areas of research.
+We focus on: the rights of defenders; the risks they face; their security management practices; their wellbeing; and the evolving international protection regime for their security and rights.

-CAHR has an ongoing research collaboration with the UN Special Rapporteur on the Situation of Human Rights Defenders, Michel Forst.
-We have a Working Papers Series that publishes recent research on human rights defenders, and regularly convene workshops and seminars on issues related to human rights defenders.
+Through the Hub, CAHR has an ongoing research collaboration with the UN Special Rapporteur on the situation of human rights defenders, Michel Forst.
+You can read more about our work with the mandate here.
+Our Working Papers Series publishes recent research on human rights defenders, and we regularly convene workshops and seminars on issues related to human rights defenders.

 CAHR staff are working on two international research projects related to human rights defenders at risk: